10 Tips for Going on a Road Trip With Your Cat

 Spring break is fast approaching, so what better time than now than to go on a road trip?
 Exploring the country, staying at a new place, going on misadventures… it can be a blast, especially if you have someone with you!
 But what if all your friends are busy, or you’re introverted?
 Then bring your cat.

 That’s right.
 A cat can be the purrfect traveling companion.
 It’s quiet, but can be noisy when it wants to.
 It won’t talk your head off, but it will listen to you.
 What’s not to love?
-But before you stuff Fluffy in your car, know the rules of the road or bring your best running shoes, just in case.
-Here are 10 tips to get you started:
+To avoid going on misadventures, here are 10 tips to get you started:

 1. Make Sure That Your Hotel Allows Cats!